Plant lovers also bought

 If you've always wanted to bring the tropics to your yard, then this is the palm for you.
 Sylvester Palms grow in a variety of climates and soils.
 They're extremely drought tolerant and low maintenance.
 Plant them, and watch them grow.

 This Date Palm variety has the beautiful look that landscape designers are searching for.
-Their silvery blue-green leaves provide dazzling color that causes people to stop and stare.
-They have a unique diamond pattern on their trunk that gives it a textured look.
+Their silvery blue-green leaves provide the dazzling color that causes people to stop and stare.
+They have a unique diamond pattern on their trunk that gives it a textured look similar to a pineapple.